bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 ### Customers

-A logged out user does not have any customer information.
-For a logged in user, you can create a Customer object to get the customer's information.
+A logged-out user does not have any customer information.
+For a logged-in user, you can create a Customer object to get the customer's information.

 ```php
 $customer    = new \BigCommerce\Accounts\Customer( get_current_user_id() );